shiro102/Anime-Chatbot/code/README.md

 To run the synonym recognition, you should install stanford-corenlp-4.2.0 package from this link: https://stanfordnlp.github.io/CoreNLP/download.html and replace the folder of the same name.
+However, other functions of the bot will still work even if the package is missing.